bernhardHartleb/MicroZedKernel/02-linux-kernel.md

 ```

 We are now ready to compile the kernel.

-The kernel developers provide a Makefile.
+The kernel developers provide a Makefiles.
-We run all required commands via "make".
+We can run all required tasks via "make".

 ###Configuring Linux